Drifting (motorsport): Computer and console gaming

 Drifting's popularity in computer games extends back to early arcade racers where techniques for games such as Sega Rally and Ridge Racer involved drifting.
 The technique is now considered mainstream in modern games in all their forms.
 In-game communities have developed within games such as Assetto Corsa, BeamNG.drive, Forza Motorsport and Gran Turismo, made up of teams who battle in user-created tournaments.

 (TOP) A custom 3D modeled Ford Mustang built to compete in VDC.
 The car also features a player created livery.
 (BOTTOM) A wireframe view of the model.

-Assetto Corsa has become a popular choice for many due to the simulator featuring true to life physics that can translate to real world driving and the ever expanding variety of Championships it offers.
+Assetto Corsa has become a popular choice for many due to the simulator physics that is close to real world driving and the variety of Championships it offers.
 Some of the most notable include the Virtual Drift Championship, The Drift Corner Grand Prix, and more recently the eSports Drifting Championship.
 Some championships have also been created by real world event organizers such as the Drift Masters Virtual Championship.
 Assetto Corsa is also extremely modifiable with individual players able to create their own custom built cars and tracks from scratch.
 Many models are controversially pulled from games such as Forza Motorsport 7 and then modified to fit the needs of the driver.
-The data that drives these cars is also completely customizable, allowing players to recreate engines from real world dynomometer data as well as suspension geometry.
+The data that drives these cars is also completely customizable, allowing players to recreate engines from real world dynamometer data as well as suspension geometry.
 This results in an extremely realistic simulation of each vehicle when data is created accurately.
 Championships often scrutinize car data closely and are constantly aiming to more accurately depict the features of a virtual cars real life counterpart.
 Because of this, drivers are beginning to use Assetto Corsa as a tool to practice for real world championships.